Dilshan-Mindika/gympulse-backend/README.md

 1. **Scalability**: The system should be able to handle multiple members, trainers, and workout plans concurrently.
 2. **Reliability**: Ensure that the application is reliable and provides consistent performance even under high loads.
-3. **Security**: Implement secure access control for different types of users (members, trainers, and admins) using JWT for authentication.

 ## Setup Instructions